Fall 2016 Office Hours

 - Check the requirements for your major carefully, as there may be specific courses that must be included in these units.

 - Your cumulative GPA should be at least 3.5 or within the top 5% of majors in your department.

 - Your GPA in your major should be at least 3.5 or within the top 5% of majors in your department.

 - Most students apply for, or are invited, to participate in Honors in the Major during the second semester of their junior year.
 They then complete the six units of course work over the two semesters of their senior year.

 - Your honors work culminates with a public presentation of your honors project.

 Note: This Program is not available to Freshman Students.

-To apply for Honors in the Major you need to speak with the Honors advisor for that major, you can not apply through the Honors Department.
+To apply for Honors in the Major you need to speak with the Honors advisor for that major.